gesellkammer/loristrck/README.rst

 .. code-block:: python

-   import loristrck
+   import loristrck as lt

-   samples, sr = loristrck.sndreadmono("/path/to/sndfile.wav")
+   samples, sr = lt.sndreadmono("/path/to/sndfile.wav")
-   partials = loristrck.analyze(samples, sr, resolution=60)
+   partials = lt.analyze(samples, sr, resolution=60)
    # partials is a python list of numpy arrays
    for partial in partials:
        print(partial)